 We have always referred to the houses shown in the above photograph as ‘The Houses opposite the Grammar School’ although since the early 1950s they have more officially been known as 19 – 31 Gloucester Road.
-They were also given house names (see below), although we have not yet found a record of the house name for number 27.
+They were also given house names (see below).
 Click on the links below to read the history of the individual houses.

 - Glenthorne – 13 Gloucester Road

 - Heathview – 15 Gloucester Road

 Each of the first four houses has its name inscribed in the concrete above a window and the names are still clearly visible today.
 Those names must have been chosen by the developers, Tucker Brothers.
 The others were not inscribed in the same way and we have deduced their names from other sources such as electoral records and baptism records.
 These names may have only been used temporarily by the occupants of the house at that time.
 Two of the names (for 29 and 31) are partially visible, painted on the front gate posts.
 This might suggest that the other houses had their names painted in the same way.

 On 13th July 1895 the Governors of Thornbury Grammar School met to consider an offer from Messrs Tucker Bros to take four plots of land in Gloucester Road on “fee farm rents”.

 It was some considerable time later that the two pairs of houses were built by Frank and George Tucker.
 We don’t know exactly when they were built.
 The owner of one of the properties (number 15 Heathview) once told us that her deeds went back to 1907.
 We know that the first house, Glenthorne, was occupied by January 1908 because the Gazette of January 25th 1908 reported on the wedding of Helen Burchell and Robert George Daw.
 Their wedding reception was held at the home of Frederick Henry Burchell, the bride’s brother.
 The house was specifically described as ‘Glenthorne’.